 Once plaque hardens into tartar, it can be impossible to remove with a toothbrush alone.
 But when your pet is under anesthesia, your veterinarian can work to dislodge plaque and tartar above and below the gum line and polish the teeth.
 At the same time, he or she can take dental X-rays, which can help detect problems like feline resorptive lesions (similar to human cavities), abscesses and bone loss.
 Your veterinarian can also probe the teeth for pockets, remove or repair painful, fractured teeth and explore the mouth for any abnormal growths.

 How many dogs and cats do you know that will calmly sit for a dental cleaning and spit when asked?
-Hint: If you meet one, send him our way.
-He’ll be a star!
+Hint: If you meet one, send him or her our way.
+He or she will be a star!
 That’s why general anesthesia is really necessary for a thorough dental cleaning.
 In fact, the most recent American Animal Hospital Association Dental Care Guidelines for Dogs and Cats, endorsed by the American Veterinary Dental College, recommends the use of general anesthesia for dental procedures.
 Cleaning a pet’s teeth without general anesthesia, according to AAHA, is “considered unacceptable and below the standard of care.”

 Making Anesthesia Safer